 Here are the main card types you’ll run into:

-- Flexible travel credit cards that let you redeem points or miles with a wide variety of airlines and hotels or transfer your points to a loyalty program you may already have.
+- Flexible travel credit cards: Lets you redeem points or miles with a wide variety of airlines and hotels or transfer your points to a loyalty program you may already have

-- Hotel credit cards that let you earn points within a hotel loyalty program
+- Hotel credit cards: Lets you earn points within a hotel loyalty program

-- Airline credit cards that let you earn miles with specific airlines and their partners
+- Airline credit cards: Lets you earn miles with specific airlines and their partners

 Some cards fit into a few different categories.
 For instance, an airline credit card may let you earn and redeem miles for hotels and rental cars, and vice versa.

 As you begin comparing travel cards, there are many factors to consider—some of which are entirely influenced by your own spending style and travel goals.
 Here’s what you need to know to decide on the right card for you.

 Each travel credit card has its own rewards earning structure.
 Some flexible travel cards offer the same rewards rate for every dollar you spend—maybe 1.5 or 2 points or miles per $1 you charge—although some are more generous with travel expenses or other specific spending categories, like dining out, groceries, or gas.

 Cards affiliated with a specific hotel or airline (such as American Airlines, Marriott Bonvoy, or Hilton Honors) tend to offer a higher level of rewards when you spend within their brands, and the range is wide.
 You might see 2, 6, or 14 miles or points per $1 spent.

 As you compare, consider how frequently you travel and where you spend the bulk of your monthly budget.